dreardon1021/spectrum-charter-fe-chalenge/README.md

 The main challenges for me was getting the search and filter queries as specified in the requirements and learning how to create something that is paginated.

 In the future I would like to complete the testing for each component and include some integration tests as well.
 I also would then apply CI/CD.
-I will add sorting buttons for name and states.
 Also allow a click on a restaurant table row to pop out some more information in an info bubble.
 If given more time all of this is achieveable.
 The only stretch goal that I have not yet attempted in my programming career has been TypeScript.
 I would like to achive this in the near future

 I would also like to make some items that are rendered with a map array prototype components themselves.
 A table row is an example of this.